nielsvm/purge_purger_http/README.md

-HTTP Purger
+# Generic HTTP Purger
 ------------------------------------------------------------------------------

-This HTTP Purger submodule provides a manually configurable purger that performs outgoing HTTP requests to purge something and resembles the same configurability as Purge had in versions ``7.x-1.x`` and ``6.x-1.x``.

-#### TODO / ROADMAP

-* Identify all HTTP options (see UI) from ``7.x-1.x``.
-* Judge per option if they can still apply technically.
-* Judge per option if they can be set with Guzzle, https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Http%21Client.php/class/Client/8
-* Finish the purger into a fully operating implementation.
+This project provides a generic HTTP-based purger to the [Purge](https://www.drupal.org/project/purge) project and allows site builders to support caching platforms and CDNs that aren't supported by any other modules.
+It aims to provide the same technical configuration options that older versions of Purge provided.

+##### Roadmap

+* To provide a minimum viable product for Drupal 8.0.
+* To port most of the HTTP configuration options legacy purge provides.
+* Robust testing coverage.